Injuries hurt. Right?

 Take, for example, a numb foot.
 Notice a pins-and-needles sensation?
 You might then stop and loosen up your laces or modify your gait.
 If you choose to ignore them you may risk tripping and/or exacerbating agitated nerves.
 If your pain doesn’t respond to traditional treatments like rest and ice or is highly variable, that’s another sign it’s nerve-related.
 If a quick adjustment doesn’t help, and the sensation impedes your progress — whether with pain and/or loss of function — pay attention.

 Your brain, spine, and nerves are “the information pathway,” says Dexter.
 “It’s giving you information…the nervous system is telling you what’s happening…that environment needs to be investigated.”

 2. Address it Early On

 If running exacerbates pain, “off” sensations, or loss of function, that is a call to cut back on running and figure it out.
 Yes, even if you have yet to lose full control or power.
-If workouts or races cause drop foot, for example, Thomas advises not pushing through.
+If workouts or races cause drop foot, for example, Johnson advises not pushing through.
 Higher efforts, intensity, and range of motion can exacerbate the movement and postural patterns that cause these issues, she says.